asn42/website/content/activités/conférences/introduction_libre_open_source/index.en.md

 +++
-title = "Introduction au Logiciel Libre et à l'Open Source" description = "Conférence d'introduction au Logiciel Libre et à l'Open Source par l'" date = 2019-01-10
+title = "Introduction to Free Software and Open Source" description = "Introductory talk to Free Software and Open Source by " date = 2019-01-10
 [extra]
 place = "Heart of Code (42)"